 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 £25 per 50 minute session for students

-I work Monday to Friday 9am - 3pm and offer later appointments on Wednesday evenings.
+I work Tuesday and Thursday 9am - 3pm and offer later appointments on Tuesday evenings.